connexcs/docs/docs/customer/did.md

 3. The next step is to map the created columns into the system.

 4. To map the columns, follow the listed steps:

     4.1 Mapping gets initiated by right-clicking the second row and selecting the "Set Start Row" option from the menu.
 You will see the first row highlighted in Blue.

-    4.2 After that, click on each column, choose theeeeeeeeeeeeeeeeeee 'Map column' option, and select the options from the drop-down list to map that column..
+    4.2 After that, click on each column, choose the 'Map column' option, and select the options from the drop-down list to map that column..

 !!! tip "Tips for creating the CSV file"
     Steps taken to ensure that you can perform the next steps effortlessly: